aburnley88/ISTA322/homework/ISTA322Homeworkchp2.md

 6. What is a controller?

 A controller is a C# class that is dervied from the Microsoft.AspNetCore.Mvc.Controller class, the built in controller base class.
+An action is a method inside a controller class.

 7. Where are actions defined?

 Actions are defined
 8. What is the purpose of the routing system?

-A routing system is responsible for selceting the endpoint that will handle an HTTP request.
+A routing system is responsible for selcting the endpoint that will handle an HTTP request.
 A route is a rule that is used to decide how a request is handled.

 9. Assume that your ASP.NET application runs in a browser with a URL like http://localhost:5000.